cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerAbstract.rst

 .. java:method:: protected Optional<CloudletExecution> findSuitableWaitingCloudlet()
    :outertype: CloudletSchedulerAbstract

-   Try to find the first Cloudlet in the waiting list which the number of required PEs is not higher than the number of free PEs.
+   Try to find the first Cloudlet in the waiting list that the number of required PEs is not higher than the number of free PEs.

    :return: an \ :java:ref:`Optional`\  containing the found Cloudlet or an empty Optional otherwise

 getAllocatedMipsForCloudlet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: @Override public double getAllocatedMipsForCloudlet(CloudletExecution ce, double time)
+.. java:method:: public double getAllocatedMipsForCloudlet(CloudletExecution ce, double time)
    :outertype: CloudletSchedulerAbstract

+   Gets the current allocated MIPS for cloudlet.

+   :param ce: the ce
+   :param time: the time
+   :return: the current allocated mips for cloudlet

 getAvailableMipsByPe
 ^^^^^^^^^^^^^^^^^^^^